Lower Back Pain Research

 Currently, physiotherapists are pioneering research investigations into the mechanisms contributing to chronic and recurrent low back pain.
 The evidence to support their efficacy is continually increasing.

-The spinal manipulative techniques (SMT) has been strongly shown to be more effective management of chronic low back pain than bed rest, pain killers and massage, with six out of eight trials supporting this evidence.
+The spinal manipulative techniques (SMT) are more effective in managing chronic low back pain than bed rest, pain killers and massage, with six out of eight trials supporting this evidence.

 More importantly, the combination of SMT and specific exercises has increasing support in managing low back pain.
 Your PhysioWorks physio has the necessary skill and knowledge to provide you with optimal low back pain care.